More info about the 2021 retreat

 Will I be able to room with a friend?

-If you have friends attending the retreat and would like to room with them, please let us know.
-Although we can not guarantee that we will be able to put you and your friend together, we will do our very best to make it work.
+If you and your friend register together for a double room, the two of you are guarenteed a shared room.
+If you discover you have friends attending the retreat and deceide after you register that would like to room with one or two of them, please let us know and we will do our very best to make it work.

 If I would like a single room, what can I expect?